-Note: Relative Risk indicates how many times more likely helicopter-evacuated patients were to require the listed intervention than ground-evacuated patients, calculated as the proportion of helicopter-evacuated patients requiring the intervention divided by the proportion of ground-evacuated patients requiring the same intervention.
-These values are descriptive and are not presented as adjusted causal estimates; they serve here as a proxy measure of the accuracy of C4I-enabled triage in directing the most clinically urgent casualties toward helicopter evacuation.
+“Relative risk” in Table 2 indicates how many times more likely helicopter-evacuated patients were to require the listed intervention than ground-evacuated patients, calculated as the proportion of helicopter-evacuated patients requiring the intervention divided by the proportion of ground-evacuated patients requiring the same intervention.
+These values are descriptive and are not presented as adjusted causal estimates.
+They serve here as a proxy measure of the accuracy of C4I-enabled triage in directing the most clinically urgent casualties toward helicopter evacuation.

 Hospital data corroborate that C4I-enabled triage identified casualties requiring immediate intervention.
 Among helicopter-evacuated casualties, 6.8% required laparotomy or thoracotomy within one hour of arrival, versus 0.6% of ground-evacuated casualties—an 11.3-fold difference—while neurosurgical intervention was required in 1.4% versus 0.1%, a 14.0-fold difference (Israel Defense Forces Medical Corps, 2025).
-Because these interventions are clinically urgent by definition, the high relative-risk values indicate that triage systematically directed casualties most likely to need immediate surgery toward the faster modality rather than distributing surgical need evenly.
-Among burn-injured soldiers, 34% required surgery, and half were subsequently transferred to rehabilitation units (Shilo Yaacobi et al., 2024).
+Because these types of intervention are clinically urgent by definition, the high relative risk values indicate that triage systematically directed casualties most likely to need immediate surgery toward faster evacuation.
+Among those with burn injuries, 34% required surgery and half were subsequently transferred to rehabilitation units (Shilo Yaacobi et al., 2024).

 Sustained operations across Gaza, southern Lebanon, and northern Israel placed simultaneous demands on the same C4I architecture.
-Because the Medical Operations Center maintained a single shared operational picture across all theaters rather than geographically siloed command structures, it could reassign helicopter assets in real time based on relative severity and current load, while the Ministry of Health’s EOC redistributed hospital reception capacity nationally (Gozlan et al., 2024; Nitzan et al., 2024).
-This flexibility measurably extended effective capacity: when multiple mass-casualty incidents occurred simultaneously across fronts, response times increased by only 30–40% rather than in proportion to the number of incidents, indicating that coordination absorbed a substantial share of the added demand.
-The same increase confirms a structural limit: coordination redistributes existing capacity efficiently but cannot create capacity that does not exist, a constraint examined further in Section 6.
+Because the Medical Operations Center maintained a single shared operational picture across all theaters rather than geographically siloed command structures, it could reassign helicopters in real time based on relative severity and current load, while the Ministry of Health’s EOC redistributed hospital reception capacity nationally (Gozlan et al., 2024; Nitzan et al., 2024).
+This flexibility measurably extended effective capacity.
+When multiple mass-casualty incidents occurred simultaneously across fronts, response times increased by only 30–40% rather than in proportion to the number of incidents, indicating that coordination absorbed a substantial share of the added demand.
+The same increase confirms a structural limit: coordination redistributes existing capacity efficiently but cannot create capacity that does not exist, a constraint examined further in the next section.

-C4I effectiveness also varied by physical environment: in open terrain with reliable communications, the system performed close to its theoretical optimum.
-Urban combat reduced but did not eliminate this effectiveness: in Gaza’s dense urban landscape, landing zones were limited and enemy fire during takeoff and landing imposed additional constraints (Jerusalem Post, 2024; Malkin, 2024).
-On September 10–11, 2024, a UH-60 Black Hawk crashed during a landing attempt in Rafah while evacuating a critically wounded combat engineer; two soldiers were killed and eight injured, the fleet’s first operational accident of the war (Times of Israel, 2024).
+C4I effectiveness also varied by physical environment.
+In open terrain with reliable communications, the system performed close to its optimum.
+Urban combat reduced but did not eliminate this effectiveness.
+In Gaza’s dense urban landscape, landing zones were limited and enemy fire during takeoff and landing imposed additional constraints (Jerusalem Post, 2024; Malkin, 2024).
+On September 10–11, 2024, a UH-60 Black Hawk crashed during a landing attempt in Rafah while evacuating a critically wounded combat engineer, with two soldiers killed and eight injured, the fleet’s first operational accident of the war (Times of Israel, 2024).
 Flights nonetheless continued without interruption, illustrating system resilience even when an individual platform was lost.
-Subterranean operations exposed the architecture’s communication dependence most acutely, examined in Section 6: 67% of tunnel incidents involved communication breakdowns, and median time to reach casualties rose from 4.5 minutes at the surface to 34 minutes underground—a 7.5-fold increase attributable primarily to communications loss rather than physical distance.
+Subterranean operations exposed the architecture’s communication dependence most acutely, as examined in the next section.
+In all, 67% of tunnel incidents involved communication breakdowns and the median time to reach casualties rose from 4.5 minutes at the surface to 34 minutes underground, an increase attributable primarily to communications loss rather than physical distance.

-6. Integration Failures and System Limitations
+Integration failures and system limitations